August 10, 2022 Joint Attention Issues in Autistic Children

+Autistic children and those with developmental delays tend to experience challenges with joint attention.
 If you've been wondering how you can help a child with a joint attention deficit, then don’t worry.
 You'll know how by the time you're done reading this article.

 - Interaction reinforces listening.